monjurkuet/yt-crawler/README.md

 - Preserve raw data for reference

 ✅ **Best Practices**
+✅ **Transcripts (raw only)**
+- Fetch transcripts using youtube-transcript-api and store the raw snippet list returned by fetched_transcript.to_raw_data() into the `transcripts` table as JSON.
+The table stores only the raw data, fetch status, and any error message — extra metadata (combined text / language columns) is intentionally omitted to keep the storage minimal.

 - Singleton pattern for resource management
 - Context managers for automatic cleanup
 - Comprehensive error handling